humiu/odoo-dev-env/README.md

 # Odoo Development Environment

-This repository is a template to develop odoo addons with VS Code.
+This repository is a template to develop Odoo addons with VS Code.

 It's awesome, try it! 🎉